Rose Maylie: Notable portrayals

 Rose Maylie is completely omitted from the musical Oliver! and the film thereof.
 She is also missing from the 1948 and 2005 film versions of the novel.

 Often Rose's familial relationships differ from those of the original novel, with Mr. Brownlow (with whom she had no connection before bonding over their acquaintances with Oliver in the novel) occasionally appearing as her uncle or adopted guardian.

 In the stage performance at His Majesty’s Theatre, London in 1905, Rose was portrayed by Lettice Fairfax.

 In the 1922 film, she is portrayed by Esther Ralston.

 In the 1933 film, she is played by Barbara Kent.

 In the 1962 miniseries, she is played by Gay Cameron.

 In the 1982 television film, she is played by Eleanor David.

 In the 1985 miniseries, she is played by Lysette Anthony who also plays her sister Agnes.

-In the 1997 Disney television film, she is played by Olivia Caffery.
+In the 1997 Disney television film, she is played by Olivia Caffrey.
 Her relationship with Oliver is different from most versions.
 In this version, she is Oliver's first cousin once removed.

 In the 1999 miniseries of Oliver Twist, Rose is played by English actress Keira Knightley.

 In the 2007 miniseries, Rose is played by Scottish actress Morven Christie.